Our Traditional New Years celebration with Mud, Snow, Ice and Fun! Race the Hangover and Help the Trails!

 New Year’s Day of course!
 That’s why we call it the Hangover Scramble, but the hangover part is up to you.

 Yes!
-Camping is allowed beginning the day before, and free once each member in your party has paid their gate fee.
+Camping is allowed beginning the day before, and the fee is $10 per vehicle.
 We close the gate at 11pm the night before, and open it again at 6am on race morning.
-Be sure to wear your wristband while on the property.
+Be sure to wear your wristband the entire time you are on the property.

 Bikes, quads and side by sides.
 Check the race schedule for the different classes and when they race.
 Bikes, quads, and side by sides race at different times throughout the day.
 Electric bikes are welcome, too, but 6x6s and three wheelers are not.